tresende/svg-car/README.md

-#Animation with svg and css
+# Animated car with svg and css
 By typing "bolado" you will see an easter egg